Suicide attempt: Parasuicide and self-injury

 Without commonly agreed-upon operational definitions, some suicidology researchers regard many suicide attempts as parasuicide (para- meaning near) or self harm behavior, rather than "true" suicide attempts, if they were performed without the intention to die.

 Methods

 Overdosing on medication is the most common method used in suicide attempts, but this method rarely results in death.

 Some suicide methods have higher rates of lethality than others.
 The use of firearms results in death 90% of the time.
-Wrist-slashing has a much lower lethality rate, comparatively.
+Wrist-slashing has a much lower lethality rate, comparatively, since for every suicide by wrist cutting, there are many more nonfatal attempts, so that the number of actual deaths using this method is very low.
 75% of all suicide attempts are by drug overdose, a method that is often thwarted because the drug is nonlethal, or is used at a nonlethal dosage.
 These people survive 97% of the time.

 Repetition

 A nonfatal suicide attempt is the strongest known clinical predictor of eventual suicide.
 Suicide risk among self-harm patients is hundreds of times higher than in the general population.
 However, it is estimated that only about 10–15% of suicide attempt survivors eventually die by suicide.
 The mortality risk is highest during the first months and years after the attempt: almost 1% of individuals who attempt suicide will die by suicide if the attempt is repeated within one year.
 Recent meta-analytic evidence suggests that the association between suicide attempt and suicidal death may not be as strong as it was thought before.